 As the Mac the editor looks at a photo of Lola Lake, the camera again zooms in on her bloody lifeless hand next to the broken statue.
 Bill tells him “I’ve seen that statue before…” He takes a drag on his cigarette, eyes weighed down in thought.

-As Bill Sweeney goes over the photos and files on Lola Lake, a smaller man in a suit, tie clip and top hat, looking like a well dress leprechaun walks into the room lined with large bound books and metal filing cabinets.
+As Bill Sweeney goes over the photos and files on Lola Lake, a smaller man in a suit, tie clip, and top hat, looking like a well dress leprechaun walks into the room lined with large bound books and metal filing cabinets.
 He calls out, ” Hey Sweeney!”
 Walking toward him with a grin emerging from a face looking as if molded out of clay.
-Sweeney turns to see who it is, realizing it’s someone he has disdain for replies, “You’re in the wrong morgue aren’t you?”
-As he turns back to looking at the photograph of the dead girl.
+Sweeney turns to see who it is, realizing it’s someone he has disdain for, and replies, “You’re in the wrong morgue aren’t you?”
+As he turns back to look at the photograph of the dead girl.

 I know how’d you love to trade in that honorary police badge for a nice shiny one like mine….but what would you do without all the excitement, glamor and frivolity of your upholstered sewers.”

 Yolanda is lying in bed.
-Sheets are starched a clean hospital white.
+The sheets are starched a clean hospital white.
 She is dressed put to the neck in virginal white as well.
-Her blonde hair falling to the side like a wave of golden curls.
+Her blonde hair fell to the side like a wave of golden curls.

 Bill is in the room, he is looming over her, a wounded kitten. ” Yolanda, what actually did happen that night?” ” I was walking…Devil growled at something and pulled me down the stairs…I saw a shadow coming at me…Devil jumped…but the man got away.”

-Bill moves closer to her bed side. ” Yolanda, where did you know Lola Lake?” ” I don’t know her…” Bill pulls the photo of Lola out and shows it to her, ” That’s Lola…the ripper did a better job on her” He’s probing, suspicious but tethering his questions.
+Bill moves closer to her bedside. ” Yolanda, where did you know Lola Lake?” ” I don’t know her…” Bill pulls the photo of Lola out and shows it to her, ” That’s Lola…the ripper did a better job on her” He’s probing, and suspicious but tethering his questions.

 Yolanda tries to get up, but winces in pain, falling back onto the pillow.
 She looks up at him, “I’m afraid” He takes the photo back, “You’ve got a right to be…he’ll try it again” He looks more earnest now than ever, taking the photo back.
 She (weakly asks him) ” You don’t mean that…you will help me won’t you?”